kneasle/ringing/README.md

-# Ringing Monorepo
+# Ringing

-A single workspace containing all my Rust projects related to [change ringing](https://en.wikipedia.org/wiki/Change_ringing).
+A single repository containing all my Rust projects related to [change ringing](https://en.wikipedia.org/wiki/Change_ringing).
 All are under the MIT license.

+As far as cargo/rust is concerened, this repository is one single workspace consisting of many separate crates.
 Each project/library lives in its own directory and may correspond to multiple Rust crates:
 - [`Monument`](monument/): A fast and flexible library & CLI app for generating compositions
 - [`Jigsaw`](https://github.com/kneasle/jigsaw) (yet to be moved here): A visual tool for experimenting with compositions